Itvisors/mendix-DataTables/README.md

 - _Keep scroll pos attribute_ - Used together with the refresh attribute.
 Set it to true to keep the page or scroll position after a refresh.
 If this attribute is not used, the scroll position will always be reset for each full refresh.
 - _XPath constraint_ - Optional.
 Set the attribute value to an XPath constraint, without the surrounding [ and ]
 - _Allow multi column sort_ - Allow multiple column sort, default no. If yes, end user can use shift-click to sort on multiple columns.
+- _Show progress getting data_ - Show progress bar while getting data.
+Usually not necessary but if your XPath is complex it can be useful.

 #### Column definitions